matter-labs/zksync-web-era-docs/docs/dev/testnet/status.md

 - **Solidity 0.8.x support.** No need for change or re-audit of the codebase.
 - **Web3 API**.
 With small exceptions, our API is fully compatible with Ethereum.
 This allows seamless integration with existing indexers, explorers, etc.
 - **Support for Ethereum cryptographic primitives**. zkSync natively supports `keccak256`, `sha256`, and `ecrecover` via precompiles.
 - **Hardhat plugin**.
-Which allows easy testing and development of smart contracts on zkSync.
+This allows easy testing and development of smart contracts on zkSync.
 - **L1 <-> L2 smart contract communication**.

 ## Features to be released soon